tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 If you really want us to include examples of how to run tests this way, let us know!

 ## Examining Testing Coverage
 One further point of discussion about testing is *coverage.* Code coverage measures how much of your codebase has been tested.
-You can install an additional package called `coverage` (issue the command `$ pip install coverage` within your environment) that automatically analyses how much code coverage you have of your tests.
+You can install an additional package called `coverage` (`$pip install coverage`) that can automatically analyse how much of your codebase that has been covered by tests.
 Once `coverage` is installed, run the following command at your terminal or Command Prompt.

 {lang="text",linenos=off}
 	$ coverage run --source='.' manage.py test rango